lars-vc/neovim-config/README.md

 ### Font
 [DejaVuSansMono Nerd Font Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/DejaVuSansMono/Regular/complete)
-Any NerdFont should probably work
+Any Nerd Font should probably work

 ### Wakatime
 Fill in your [API-key](https://wakatime.com/settings/api-key) when the plugin asks for it